import pandas as pd

 These datasets, when combined, have all the makings of a time-series dataset!
 We wager that we can combine them into one big dataset and save it to disk.
 This will simplify our modeling in the next chapter.

-We see some miscellaneous data that can be put aside; particularly the hdicode
+We see some miscellaneous data that can be put aside; particularly the hdicode & hdi_rank_2021 columns

 # Putting misc cols aside so it's not repeated

-= ['region', 'hdicode', 'hdi_rank_2021', 'ISO3']
+country_miscellaneous_cols = ['region', 'hdicode', 'hdi_rank_2021', 'ISO3']

-country_miscellaneous_cols = life_exp_countries[['Country']+country_miscellaneous_cols]
+country_misc_data = life_exp_countries[['Country']+country_miscellaneous_cols]

-= life_exp_countries.drop(country_miscellaneous_cols, axis=1)\
+time_series_data = life_exp_countries.drop(country_miscellaneous_cols, axis=1)\

 .merge(hdi_index_countries.drop(country_miscellaneous_cols, axis=1), on='Country', how='outer')\